onflow/flow-cli/internal/super/generator/fixtures/README_with_deps.md

 Here are some essential resources to help you hit the ground running:

-- **[Flow Documentation](https://docs.onflow.org/)** - The official Flow Documentation is a great starting point to begin learn about [building](https://developers.flow.com/build/flow) on Flow.
+- **[Flow Documentation](https://developers.onflow.org/)** - The official Flow Documentation is a great starting point to start learning about about [building](https://developers.flow.com/build/flow) on Flow.
-- **[Cadence Documentation](https://cadence-lang.org/docs/language)** - Cadence is the native language for the Flow Blockchain, it is a resource-oriented programming language that is designed for developing smart contracts.
+- **[Cadence Documentation](https://cadence-lang.org/docs/language)** - Cadence is the native language for the Flow Blockchain.
+It is a resource-oriented programming language that is designed for developing smart contracts.
 The documentation is a great place to start learning about the language.
 - **[Visual Studio Code](https://code.visualstudio.com/)** and the **[Cadence Extension](https://marketplace.visualstudio.com/items?itemName=onflow.cadence)** - It is recommended to use the Visual Studio Code IDE with the Cadence extension installed.
-This will include syntax highlighting, code completion, and other features to support Cadence development.
+This will provide syntax highlighting, code completion, and other features to support Cadence development.
 - **[Flow Clients](https://developers.flow.com/tools/clients)** - There are clients available in multiple languages to interact with the Flow Blockchain.
 You can use these clients to interact with your smart contracts, run transactions, and query data from the network.
 - **[Block Explorers](https://developers.flow.com/ecosystem/block-explorers)** - Block explorers are tools that allow you to explore on-chain data.
 You can use them to view transactions, accounts, events, and other information.
 [Flowser](https://flowser.dev/) is a powerful block explorer for local development on the Flow Emulator.